Chicken sandwich: Latin America

 The pepito is a sandwich that is prepared with chicken or beef, beans or refried beans and a roll or bun as primary ingredients.
 It is a common street food in Mexico and Venezuela.

-Midwestern United States
+United States

+Ohio

 Found in Ohio is the shredded chicken sandwich.
 The sandwich is also referred to as a hot chicken sandwich in rural Ohio.
 The sandwich consists of shredded chicken, one or more types of condensed soup, seasoning and crushed crackers to help thicken and bind the sauce.
 This dish can be heated on a stove top or slow cooker.
 Invented as a way to use leftover chicken, these sandwiches became popular for covered dish dinners, potlucks, church dinners and tailgate parties.
 They are also sold in small-town restaurants, drive-ins and bars.

-The sandwich can also be found at "Ohio" community dinners on the Gulf Coast of Florida held by retirees or snowbirds from Ohio.
+Massachusetts

+The chicken barb is a sandwich made from pulled chicken, lettuce, and mayonnaise, popular in the cities of Lawrence and Methuen in Massachusetts.